Kimbolton School (Prep School), Huntingdon, Cambridgeshire

 The other big selling point for this school is the sports facilities.
 Not only does it have access to the senior school’s full-sized astro turf pitches, and indoor swimming pool, but it has its own impressive grounds including fields, tennis courts, cricket nets, and a large indoor gym.

-In terms of the building itself, this summer (2019) a multi-million pound project to refurbish Aragon House (the Lower Prep building for ages 4-7 that hasn’t been touched for 20 years and does look a little dated in places) is underway.
-By February 2020, pupils will have more fluid spaces with a new main entrance atrium, a library and brand new visitor facilities.
+In terms of the building itself, a multi-million pound project to refurbish Aragon House (the Lower Prep building for ages 4-7) was completed in summer 2019.
+Pupils now have more fluid spaces that are bright, airy and modern.

 With music such a strong suit, any budding Vanessa Mae’s will be identified straightaway thanks to the early opportunities for strings teaching, with after school clubs including Ministrings in Year 1 and Stringlets for Year 2.
 The school also has a strong reputation for its individual music exams with a 100% pass rate in ABRSM/Trinity music examinations.